Daniel James Mahony

-Daniel James Mahoney (1878-1944), was an Australian scientist in the field of geology and petrology.
+Daniel James Mahoney (1878–1944), was an Australian scientist in the field of geology and petrology.
 He was a specialist in the Victorian Mines Department, undertook research in Cambridge and was director of the Museum of Victoria from 1931 to 1944.

 Early life and education

 Daniel James Mahoney was born on 25 March 1878 in East Melbourne, Victoria.
 His parents were Irish-born Daniel Mahony, who was mayor of Fitzroy, and Catherine, née Finnigan.
 Mahoney was educated at Downside School, Somerset, England, and then Xavier College in Melbourne.
 He studied at the University of Melbourne and was enrolled at Ormond College from 1898.
 He graduated with a Bachelor of Science in 1904 and a Master of Science in 1906 in geology.
 Professors J. W. Gregory and E. W. Skeats were his supervisors.
-Manoney filled in for Gregory in 1902-04, demonstrating in geology.
+Mahoney filled in for Gregory in 1902–04, demonstrating in geology.
 In 1912 he deputised at the University of Adelaide for Antarctic explorer (Sir) Douglas Mawson.

 Mahony was one of the first specialists with a higher degree to be appointed to the Victorian Mines Department briefly replacing as petrologist (Sir) Albert Kitson when he resigned.
 This appointment was made permanent on 23 February 1915.
 He made a significant contribution to petrology with H. J. Grayson for the study of the Mount Elephant and Camperdown district.
 He completed several bibliographies as editor in the department.

 Mahony enlisted as second lieutenant in the Royal Artillery in Britain in 1915 and was promoted to the rank of acting captain in August 1917.
 He saw service on the Western Front and following discharge, joined petrological research at Sedgwick Museum in Cambridge.
 He returned to Melbourne in March 1920 to resume his duties in the Mines Department.